Voiceprint VP6018CD (2007)

-I doubt daevid has had any real input into this release (I'll have to ask him), it just doesn't have his quirky stamp of creativity about it.
-He's seldom one to pass up the opportunity to have a little fun and enhance our visual and listening experience, even on a straight-forward compilation such as this - given the chance.
-One of the things, besides the flow of the chosen tracks that made me think that daevid probably wasn't involved is that I can't imagine that he saw the CD booklet liner notes, which are a single page vague history of daevid and Gong, with howlers like "Steve Hillage became the leader of Gong in 1975" (he hates that because it's so wrong), and "recordings made with African band Euterpe".
+I doubt daevid had any real input into this release; it just doesn't have his quirky stamp of creativity about it.
+He was seldom one to pass up the opportunity to have a little fun and enhance our visual and listening experience, even on a straight-forward compilation such as this - given the chance.
+One of the things, besides the flow of the chosen tracks that made me think that daevid probably wasn't involved is that I can't imagine that he saw the liner notes - a single page vague history of daevid and Gong, with howlers like "Steve Hillage became the leader of Gong in 1975", and "recordings made with African band Euterpe".

-So what can I say - for completeists like myself - certainly (yes I know it's a disease), to catch new listeners - maybe but probably not - I can't see how it can encourage sales of the CDs from which the tracks come, as they aren't listed anywhere, to keep daevid's profile in the marketplace - I don't really know about all that stuff.
-So the original question still stands - what and who are compilations like this for?
+So what can I say?
+For completeists like myself, certainly.
+To catch new listeners, maybe not.
+I can't see how it can encourage sales of the albums from which the tracks come, as they aren't listed anywhere.
+So the original question stands.

 Works as a sampler to help choose what of daevid's music to explore - links to the sources below, where you can also find all the musicians, including all the members of that most wonderful Majorcan band, Euterpe.

 - Flying Tea Service daevid allen - Gongmaison | Gentle Genie

 - The Voice Of Om Jagadamba Saraswati/E. Romaine - Australia Aquaria | Gentle Genie

 - Magick Brother (with Euterpe) daevid allen - BMO001 Studio Rehersal Tapes 1977